 In addition to our Tampa location, we continue to lease our research facility located at 13700 Progress Boulevard, Alachua, Florida 32615.
 The facility is approximately 5,300 square feet of which approximately 60% is laboratory space and the remainder is office space and common areas.
-The lease costs for the year ended December 31, 2021 were approximately \$165,000 which includes insurance, taxes and utilities.
+The lease costs for the year ended December 31, 2022 were approximately \$166,000 which includes insurance, taxes and utilities.
 Lease payments are capped during the term.
 In June of 2019, the Company entered into an amendment to our lease for the Alachua facility to provide for a term of five years beginning at the end of the existing lease term in December of 2019.
 Under the amended lease agreement, the rental payments range from \$12,870 per month to \$13,338 per month.
+The lease may be terminated prior to its stated expiration date upon the payment of nine-months rent.